ampproject/amphtml/extensions/amp-fx-parallax/amp-fx-parallax.md

 **amp-fx-parallax**

 The factor to use when scrolling.
 A value greater than 1 scrolls the element upward when the user scrolls down the page.
 A value less than 1 scrolls the element downward when the user scrolls downward.
 A value of 1 behaves normally.
 A value of 0 effectively makes the element scroll fixed with the page.

-## Styling

-- You may use the `amp-fx-parallax` attribute selector to style it freely.